cbourke/CSE-FLC/handbook/readme.md

 ## Office Supplies, Textbooks, Materials

-You can get office supplies as well as textbook copies from the department staff.
+You can get office supplies as well as textbook copies from School staff.

 The School of Computing mainly resides in Avery Hall and the Schorr Center.
 Building maps can be found here: <https://computing.unl.edu/maps-avery-hall-and-schorr-center/>